KAUPAPA

 People

-Bay Science is currently supported by a team of volunteers, many of whom are full-time kaiako.
+Bay Science is currently supported by a team of volunteers, all of whom are full-time kaiako.

 Lian Soh

-Lian is Co-Director of Bay Science.
-He is a chemistry teacher in Pāpāmoa and also supports the region through his role at the New Zealand Association of Science Educators (NZASE), Secondary Chemistry Educators NZ (SCENZ) and Empower Kaiako for Equity Aotearoa (Empower KEA)
+Outside of Bay Science, Lian is a chemistry teacher in Pāpāmoa and regional representative at the New Zealand Association of Science Educators (NZASE), Secondary Chemistry Educators NZ (SCENZ) and Empower Kaiako for Equity Aotearoa (Empower KEA)

 Contact: info@bayscience.nz